-As we have mentioned above, a condenser is a device which turns gas into the liquid form.
+As we have mentioned above, a condenser is a device that turns gas into liquid form.
 Its primary function is heat exchange.
 It consists of a metallic coil, filled with the gaseous coolant.

-When electricity passes from the condenser system, its coolant absorbs the indoor heat and turns it from gaseous state to the liquid state.
+When electricity passes from the condenser system, its coolant absorbs the indoor heat and turns it from a gaseous state to a liquid state.
 It collects all the warmth or humidity from the indoor air and throws it with the help of a fan.

 This type of condenser is commonly used to eject the heat from inside to the external environment.
-Since cleanliness is essential as dirt interrupts its functioning, it is easy to install and clean air cooled condensers.
-You need not to include any water piping; it requires the removal of excess water from the unit.
+Since cleanliness is essential as dirt interrupts its functioning, it is easy to install and clean air-cooled condensers.
+You need not include any water piping; it requires the removal of excess water from the unit.

 It is a combination of an air-cooled and water-cooled condenser.
 It rejects more heat as compared to other types, hence consumes very less power.
 However, it is the least favorite type of condenser as it is best used for commercial buildings during extremely unfavorable conditions.